 ABSTRACT

-One of the overarching processes defining the future is the digital revolution, impinging on, reshaping, and transforming our personal and social lives.
-Computation and communication are at the core of this change and are transforming how problems are defined, and solutions are found and implemented.
-In order to be successful in the 21st century, skills such Computational Thinking (CT): being able to apply and understand computational concepts, are believed to be beneficial for learner of ages and disciplines.

-Few ways one can learn computational concepts is by taking a traditional course offered in a school or by learning on your own from an online platform.
-Whatever may be the form of learning, for novices, learning computational concepts can be difficult.
+One of the overarching processes defining the future is the digital revolution: impinging on, reshaping, and transforming our personal and social lives.
+Computation and communication are at core of this change, transforming how problems are defined and solutions are found.
+To be successful in the 21st century, skills such as Computational Thinking (understanding and applying computational concepts) are beneficial for learners at all ages and disciplines.
+One can learn computational concepts by taking a traditional course offered in a school or by self-guided learning through an online platform.
+Whatever the form of learning, learning computational concepts can be difficult for novices.
 Collaborative learning has been considered effective in reducing learner’s anxiety and in helping struggling learners to overcome common learning difficulties.
-By focusing social interactions taking place between group members, the proposed dissertation study aims to investigate how collaboration impacts learning of CT both in the classroom setting and also in an online learning community.
-This paper briefly describes the motivation and outline of proposed dissertation study, overarching research questions, data collected and the data analysis methodologies currently being explored by the author.
+By focusing on social interactions taking place between group members, my proposed dissertation study aims to investigate how collaboration impacts the learning of Computational Thinking, both in classroom settings and also in online learning communities.
+This paper briefly describes the motivation and outline of my proposed dissertation study, the overarching research questions, the data currently collected, and my data analysis methodologies.

 Categories and Subject Descriptors